-The upgrade is available for Authentication Servers and Management Console servers.
+Upgrade is supported for Authentication Servers and Management Console servers.
 Upgrade of an All-in-One environment is NOT supported.

 In distributed server configurations, it is recommended to follow the steps described in the sections below.
-These upgrade processes perform a full backup of the current system, ensuring no loss of data or settings:
+These upgrade processes perform a full backup of the current system, ensuring no loss of data or settings.